All Episodes

 And if you don't, if you remain, if you willfully remain ignorant, then good luck to you.

-I mean, that's you're just us, you're just you're just being a happy slave, and there's no real there's really no such thing as a happy slave.
+I mean, that's, you're just us, you're just, you're just being a happy slave.

 You're being a willing slave, I guess.

-So um, you know, if you look at slavery in the United States, you had roof over your head, all the food that she needed, you know.
+So, you know, if you look at slavery in the United States, if you had roof over your head, all the food that you needed, you know, if you were injured, there was going to be care for you and at least most cases, right?

 So all of the joy and spirit of life was sort of robbed from you, but there's comfort in the slavery.

-When Red was institutionalized and Morgan Freeman's character, uh, you know, struggled with that after he got out of prison.
+When Red was institutionalized and Morgan Freeman's character, you know, struggled with that after he got out of prison.

-He's like, What do I do?
+He's like, what do I do?

-I would agree, I would agree completely.
+I would agree completely.

 I was talking to her.

-For all I know it was a Chinese spy, but I don't think so.
+For all I know, it was a Chinese spy, but I don't think so.

 I think it was a legitimate person.

-And before then, life was like you said, there was a comfort.
+And before then, life was, like you said, there was a comfort.

 It was your duty to break rules.